fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/l4d_vote_block/readme.md

         // Turn on vote 'Return to Lobby' in these difficulty.
 0=All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
 Add numbers together.
 (Only check difficulty in Coop/Realism)
         l4d_vote_block_difficulty_tog_returntolobby "0"

-        // Turn on vote 'Restar Game' in these game modes.
+        // Turn on vote 'Restart Game' in these game modes.
 0=All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together.
         l4d_vote_block_modes_tog_restartgame "0"

-        // Turn on vote 'Restar Game' in these difficulty.
+        // Turn on vote 'Restart Game' in these difficulty.
 0=All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
 Add numbers together.
 (Only check difficulty in Coop/Realism)
         l4d_vote_block_difficulty_tog_restartgame "0"

         // Turn on vote 'Change Difficulty' in these game modes.
 0=All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together.